Notable People

 Harvey Korman: The Sketch Player Who Made Panic Precise

-Harvey Korman helped define television ensemble comedy by turning vanity, composure, and collapse into a form of precise comic engineering.
+Harvey Korman helped define television ensemble comedy by turning composure, vanity, and collapse into precise comic timing.

 Notable People Modern, 1927 3 cited sources